SPROUT: A Scalable Diffusion Foundation Model for Agricultural Vision: Experiments

 In this section, we assess the quality of the dense representations learned by SPROUT.
-We compare SPROUT with the most advanced visual encoders trained on large-scale web datasets.
+We compare SPROUT with representative visual encoders trained on large-scale web datasets.
 These models fall into three categories: Masked Image Modeling (MAE, MSN), self-distillation (DINOv2, DINOv3), and contrastive learning (CLIP, SigLIP).
 Additionally, we include FOMO4Wheat, a DINOv2-based model specifically trained on wheat images, as a domain-specific baseline.

-In the quantitative evaluation, all models except FOMO4Wheat do not use auxiliary decoders.
-Instead, a single convolutional layer is applied to project the final output features of each model.
+In the quantitative evaluation, all models except FOMO4Wheat use no auxiliary decoders.
+Instead, a single convolutional layer projects the final output features of each model.
 During fine-tuning, all model parameters are updated.
-For FOMO4Wheat, a Mask2Former decoder was adopted.
-FFine-tuning and inference are performed at a resolution of $256\times256$, and sliding window inference is used for high-resolution images.
+For FOMO4Wheat, we adopt its Mask2Former decoder.
+Fine-tuning and inference are performed at a resolution of $256\times256$, and sliding-window inference is used for high-resolution images.